I’m happy to report these brownies have not been sat upon. They are not squished, rather squashed!

 - ½ cup semisweet chocolate chips

-- In a large bowl which together egg, egg white brown sugar, winter squash, olive oil and vanilla extract.
+In a large bowl whisk together egg, egg white brown sugar, winter squash, olive oil and vanilla extract.
 Add cocoa powder, whole-wheat flour, salt and chocolate chips and mix until well combined.

 I use frozen pureed squash in this recipe, but you can swap that for canned pumpkin puree or squash, or mashed sweet potatoes!